PlatONnetwork/platon-abi/docs/index.rst

 Credit
 ------

-Though much of the code has been revised, the ``eth-abi`` library was originally extracted from the ``pyethereum`` library which was authored by Vitalik Buterin.
+Though much of the code has been revised, the ``platon-abi`` library was originally extracted from the ``pyplaton`` library which was authored by Vitalik Buterin.

 Table of Contents